0:00

 Answer 4: The duration of treatment for bacterial vaginosis varies depending on the severity of the infection and the individual’s response to antibiotics.
 Typically, a course of antibiotics prescribed by a healthcare provider can clear up the infection within one to two weeks.

-See also Silence the Pain: Natural Remedies for Soothing a Sore Throat
+See also Silence the Soreness: 5 Natural Remedies for a Soothing Sore Throat

 Leave a comment